mindsdb/mindsdb/mindsdb/integrations/handlers/google_fit_handler/README.md

 To create a database connected to Google Fit, you can either specify a path to the credentials file or manually input the credentials fields

-To connect using a path to the credentials file, do:
+To connect using a path to the credentials file, run:
 ```
 CREATE DATABASE my_google_fit
 With